TimRuswick/SANCTUM/README.md

 4. ???

 5. Profit!
-You did it, unless something has happened along the way. ~~Probably likely, sadly.~~
+You did it, unless something has happened along the way. ~~Developer luck says yes.~~

 ## Quality of Life